-Hilary Duff Slams Partiers On Fourth of July Amid the Coronavirus Pandemic
+Hilary Duff Slams Partiers on Fourth of July Amid the Coronavirus Pandemic

 Hilary Duff isn't here for the nonsense.

-Duff explained in her lengthy Instagram caption that she and her husband, Matthew Koma, noticed a "raging" July 4th celebration in Los Angeles during one of their family drives.
+Duff explained in her lengthy Instagram caption that she and her husband, Matthew Koma, noticed a "raging" July 4th celebration in Los Angeles while on a drive.

 "We took two walks today.
 Took a family nap.
 Took a drive.
 Drove by a raging house party on Mulholland.
 A--holes.
 No masks (of course)," the 32-year-old actress wrote.
 "Girls in bathing suits and louboutins waiting to get in like a line at a club."